-White keys are named using the first 7 letters of the alphabet.
-The names repeat so that the 8th white key is the same as the first.
+White keys and musical note names use the first 7 letters of the alphabet.
+The names repeat so that the 8th white key is the same name as the first.

-The smallest difference in pitch on a keyboard is called a half step.
+The smallest difference in pitch on a keyboard is called a half step (semitone).
 Adjacent keys are a half step apart.
 Don't skip the black keys.
-For example, a half step above C is C♯ (or D♭).
+Refer to the keyboard diagram: A half step above C is C♯ (or D♭).
 A half step above E is F.

 A whole step is two half steps, to state the obvious.
-A whole step above C is a D note.
+Refer to the keyboard diagram: A whole step above C is a D note.
 Being familiar with the concept of half steps and whole steps will speed your understanding of Scales.